make-me/make-me/README.md

     script/server

-Now you can POST a URL to the server and it'll start printing. :boom: The default HTTP auth credentials are *hubot* **:** *isalive*.
+Now you can POST a URL to the server and it'll start printing.
+The default HTTP auth credentials are *hubot* **:** *isalive*.
 They're  controlled with the `MAKE_ME_USERNAME` and `MAKE_ME_PASSWORD` environment variables.